rossdingwall/nss_capstone_billboard/README.md

 -I listen to the radio in the car, and I get sick of overplayed songs on pop and hip-hop radio.
 My Suzuki is a prison, and Drake is a merciless warden.
 Was heavy saturation as significant in previous eras?

 -Everyone makes fun of Nickleback now, but they have a really impressive Billboard career.
-My half-baked theory is that the record industry just got used to pushing rock bands over the previous 20 years, and weren’t really ready for pop/hip-hop/pop country to become so popular.
 I’m not really going to look at genres or do any other measures of popularity, but Nickleback is an interesting case for me.

 -Looking at Billboard's records and achievements list, there clearly are some generational things happening.
 “Biggest drop from the #1 spot” is all songs from the 70s.
 “Most consecutive #1 hits” and “Most consecutive years with a #1 hit” are led by previous generations, but “Most Top 10 debuts” and “Most consecutive weeks on Hot 100” are dominated by 21st century artists.
 These are just cherry-picked observations, but there are probably some broader trends that can be identified.